Head Coach Football Coach

-A native of Cleveland, Ohio, Berry came to Southern following two seasons as the co-offensive coordinator and offensive line coach at Howard University.
-In 2012, the Bison finished second in the MEAC with a 7-4 record which was the program’s first winning season in seven years.
-The offensive line was key to the Bison’s success as Howard finished 2nd in the MEAC with a 365.4 yards per game average.
+Prior to joining Southern, Berry spent two seasons as the co-offensive coordinator and offensive line coach at Howard University.
+The offensive line was key to the Bison’s success as Howard finished second in the MEAC with a 365.4 yards per game average.
 The Bison also were second in the MEAC in rushing with 221.5 yards per game average.
-These accomplishments led to four Howard offensive linemen earning All-MEAC honors (Josh Matthews, Davin Morris, Bradley Bush Johnson, and David Wilson).
-The offensive line also blocked for the MEAC’s leading rusher, Terrence Lefall, who rushed for 1,200 yards in only eight games.
+These accomplishments led to four Howard offensive linemen earning All-MEAC honors, and the offensive line blocked for the MEAC’s leading rusher.

 Berry began his career at Morris Brown College in Atlanta where he coached under Joe Crosby.
 After one season with Morris Brown, Berry became the offensive line and tight ends coach as well as the strength and conditioning coordinator at Kentucky State under George Small in 1997.